ul2002/flask-rest-boilerplate/README.md

 ### Using logger ####

-    the logger service is located at app/main/service/logger_service.py the example below explain how to use it
+    The logger service is located at app/main/service/logger_service.py .
+    The example below explain how to use it.

     from app.main.service.logger_service import logger
     log = logger()